-Nottinghamshire County Council runs a mobile library service which visits the village once a month on a Tuesday morning.
-The mobile library makes two stops, one on The Leys and the other outside The Plough, Old Melton Road.
-The current timetable is available at: Mobile Library (East South Mobile Route 17).
+Nottinghamshire County Council runs a mobile library service which visits the village once a month on a Thursday morning.
+The mobile library makes two stops, one on The Leys (from 9.45 to 10.15) and the other outside The Plough, Old Melton Road (from 10.20 to 10.35).
+The current timetable is available at: Mobile Library (East South Mobile Route 12).

 Refuse is collected from the village every Friday.
 The collection alternates with the Grey bin (general waste) collected one week and the Green (garden waste) & Blue (recycling) bins collected the next week.